arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-proto-kit-me/datasheet/datasheet.md

 ## Features
 ### Kit Contents

 <p style="text-align: justify;">The Arduino Portenta Proto Kit ME includes all the hardware components necessary to prototype motion detection and environmental monitoring applications effectively.
-Below is the list of included items:</p>
+Below is the list of included items and its main features and specifications:</p>

 - Portenta H7 (SKU: ABX00042) (x1)
 - Nicla Sense ME (SKU: ABX00050) (x1)